The recent release of Radix Themes piqued my interest but I feel some questions aren’t answered:

 export default PopoverDemo;

-It’s quite intuitive:
+It’s quite straightforward:

-1. Import the building blocks of the pattern you want to implement, which, in this case, are exported as a compound component.
+- Import the building blocks of the pattern you want to implement, which, in this case, are exported as a compound component.

-3. Add styles, either with className as shown above, or with your preferred CSS solution.
+as shown above, or with your preferred CSS solution.

-All things considered, it’s an excellent choice for developers looking to implement their own design system.
+Overall, Primitives are an excellent choice for developers looking to implement their own design system.

 Radix Themes

-If you’re expected to accept the look and feel of the components provided, in order to simplify development of simple pages and prototypes, I fear we’ll again be submerged with undifferentiated designs reminiscent of Tailwind UI templates.
+If you’re expected to accept the look and feel of the components provided, in order to simplify development of simple pages and prototypes, I fear we’ll again see an endless stream of recognizable designs à la TailwindUI.
+A bunch of landing pages looking exactly the same, with slight differences in color schemes.

-What if you want to build an entirely different UI using the Themes components?
-Would it make sense, or should you instead use Primitives directly?
+What if you want to build a completely different UI, using the Themes components, would it make any sense or should you use Primitives directly?
+Here’s what one of the co-founders of Radix UI had to say about the distinction between themes and primitives:

 And here’s what the announcement stated about styles:

-So, it’s not a styling solution, but you should be able to modify the components to fit your requirements.
+So it’s not a styling solution, but you should be able to modify the components to fit your requirements.

 Radix Themes in practice